Kick-In/exception-handler-bundle/UPGRADE.md

 # Upgrade notes

+# 2.1
+In the 2.1 release support for Twig versions smaller than 2.7 was removed in order to add support for Twig 3

 # 2.0

 The 2.0 release marks the usage of autowiring for the configuration class.
 If you set the `container.autowiring.strict_mode` parameter to true (default for Symfony >=4.0), you need to alias the `Kickin\ExceptionHandlerBundle\Configuration\ConfigurationInterface` class to your configuration class.
 You can remove the `kickin.exceptionhandler.configuration.class` parameter from your configuration.